 The Board of Directors held a total of nine meetings during the fiscal year 2020.
 Each director attended at least 75% of all Board and applicable committee meetings during fiscal year 2020.
 The Board of Directors has an Audit Committee, a Compensation Committee and a Nominating and Corporate Governance Committee, each of which operates under a written charter approved by the Board of Directors which was reviewed and updated as appropriate in fiscal year 2020.
 The charter for each of the committees is available on the Company's website (www.landec.com).
-The Board of Directors also has an ad hoc Food Innovation Committee.
+The Board of Directors also has an ad hoc Food Innovation Committee and an ad hoc Special Committee.
 It is our policy to encourage the members of the Board of Directors to attend the Company's annual meeting of stockholders.
 All members of the Board of Directors attended our 2019 Annual Meeting of Stockholders.

 The Audit Committee currently consists of Ms. Pankopf (Chairperson), Dr. Sohn, Ms. Houde, and Mr. Macaluso.
-In the determination of the Board of Directors, each of Ms. Pankopf, Dr. Sohn, and Ms. Houde and Mr. Macaluso meets the independence requirements of the SEC and The Nasdaq Stock Market, LLC ("NASDAQ"), including the heightened independence requirements for audit committee membership pursuant to SEC requirements.
-The Board of Directors has also determined that Ms. Pankopf is an "audit committee financial expert" within the meaning of applicable SEC rules.
-The Audit Committee assists the Board of Directors in its oversight of Company affairs relating to the quality and integrity of the Company's financial statements, the qualifications and independence of the Company's independent registered public accounting firm, and the Company's compliance with legal and regulatory requirements.
-The Audit Committee is responsible for appointing, compensating, retaining and overseeing the Company's independent registered public accounting firm and reviewing and evaluating the Company's accounting principles and its system of internal accounting controls.
+In the determination of the Board of Directors, each of Ms. Pankopf, Dr. Sohn, Ms. Houde and Mr. Macaluso meets the independence requirements of the SEC and NASDAQ, including the heightened independence requirements for audit committee membership pursuant to SEC requirements.
+The Board of Directors has also determined that each of Ms. Pankopf and Ms. Houde is an "audit committee financial expert" within the meaning of applicable SEC rules.
+The Audit Committee assists the Board of Directors in its oversight of Company affairs relating to the quality and integrity of the Company's financial statements, the qualifications and independence of the Company's independent registered public accounting firm, the performance of the Company's internal audit function and independent registered public accounting firm, and the Company's compliance with legal and regulatory requirements.
+The Audit Committee is responsible for appointing, compensating, retaining and overseeing the Company's independent registered public accounting firm, approving the services performed by the independent registered public accounting firm and reviewing and evaluating the Company's accounting principles and its system of internal accounting controls.
 The Audit Committee is also responsible for administering our Related Party Transaction Policy, and reviewing and approving all such related party transactions.
 The Audit Committee held four meetings during fiscal year 2020.
 Please see the section entitled "Audit Committee Report" for further matters related to the Audit Committee.
 The Board has adopted a written charter for the Audit Committee.
 The Audit Committee reviews the charter annually for changes.

 The Compensation Committee currently consists of Ms. Carosella (Chairperson), Mr. Barbarosh, Mr. Obus, and Dr. Sohn.
 In the determination of the Board of Directors, each of Ms. Carosella, Mr. Barbarosh, Mr. Obus, and Dr. Sohn meets the current independence requirements of the SEC and NASDAQ.
 The function of the Compensation Committee is to review and set the compensation of the Company's CEO and certain of the Company's most highly compensated officers, including salary, bonuses and other cash incentive awards, and other forms of compensation, and to administer the Company's stock plans and approve stock equity awards.
 The Compensation Committee held eight meetings during fiscal year 2020.
+The Board has adopted a written charter for the Compensation Committee.
+The Compensation Committee reviews the charter annually for changes.